Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup, Restore and Monitoring

 What it covers:

-- Install → Deploy n8n with Docker Compose, PostgreSQL, and Traefik.
+- Install — Deploy n8n with Docker Compose, PostgreSQL, and Traefik (HTTPS via Let’s Encrypt).

-- Upgrade → Safely pull the latest n8n image and restart the stack.
+- Upgrade — Safely pull a pinned or latest n8n image and redeploy with validation and logs.

-- Restore → Recover your instance from a backup in minutes.
+- Restore — Recover from a local file or

 Quick Start